Getting a Mortgage on 3 Times Your Salary

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

-Nathan Porter
+Reviewed by: Nathan Porter

 Independent Mortgage Advisor

-We’ll explain what borrowing for your mortgage at 3 times your salary means, what else mortgage lenders look for and how you could increase your borrowing amount with the help of a broker
+We’ll explain what borrowing for your mortgage at 3 times your salary means, what else mortgage lenders look for and how you could increase your borrowing amount with the help of a broker.

 Is a mortgage always based on 3 times your salary?

 No, not at all.
 Some will use 3 times a salary as a benchmarking tool, but others use different salary and income multiples.
-In fact, the majority will work off 4 or 4.5 times annual income while some will go as high as 5 times or even 6 times salary.
-It’s not just based on this methodology as lenders will also take a closer look at your credit history, monthly expenditure, age and income type as part of their affordability assessment.
-Each lender has their own way of working out what mortgages they’re happy to offer.
+Most will work off 4 or 4.5 times their annual income, while some will go as high as 5 times or even 6 times their salary.

-It’s worth noting that if you’re buying a property with someone, their salary will be taken into account too.
+It’s worth noting that if you’re buying a property with someone, their salary will also be considered.
 Some lenders will add the two salaries and multiply them as one sum.
-For example, if one person earns £28,000 and the other earns £35,000, those two amounts would be added and multiplied by 3 to get a potential mortgage size – £189,000.
-Other lenders will however multiply the higher salary by 3 and then add the second.
-In this case, that would amount to £133,000.
-A broker would know which calculations certain lenders use.
+For example, if one person earns £28,000 and the other earns £35,000, those two amounts would be added and multiplied by 3 to get a potential mortgage size of £189,000.

 Why might a mortgage lender only offer 3 times a salary?